-- 1. This document sets out the Health and Care Professions Council's policy on how sanctions should be applied by Practice Committee Panels in fitness to practise cases. - 2.
-The decision as to what sanction, if any, should be imposed on a registrant whose fitness to practise has been found to be impaired is properly a matter for the Panel which heard the case.
-Practice Committee Panels operate at 'arm's length' from the Council and it would be inappropriate for the Council to set a fixed 'tariff' of sanctions.
-This policy is only guidance and Panels must apply it as such.
-Panels must decide each case on its merits, and that includes deciding what, if any, sanction to impose. - 3.
-This policy is intended to aid Panels in their deliberations and assist them in making fair, consistent and transparent decisions.
-The Council also provides further guidance to Panels on specific aspects of the adjudicative process in a series of Practice Notes.
+- This is the Health and Care Professions Council's indicative policy on how sanctions should be applied by Practice Committee Panels in fitness to practise cases. - The decision as to whether a sanction should be imposed on a registrant whose fitness to practise has been found to be impaired is properly a matter for the Panel which heard the case.
+Panels operate independently from the Council and it would be inappropriate for the Council to seek to establish a fixed 'tariff' of sanctions. - Panels must decide each case on its merits and that includes deciding what, if any, sanction to impose.
+However, this policy is intended to assist Panels to make fair, consistent and transparent decisions.
+Where a Panel deviates from this policy, its written determination should provide clear and cogent reasons for doing so. - 4.
+Further guidance is provided to Panels on specific aspects of the adjudicative process in a series of HCPC Practice Notes.